TheAisBack/Project4/README.md

 14. edited onScroll() with scroll and got rid of some functions
 15. Created a function called pizzaCreator and created a function called pizzaFit to help the code function inside html.
 16. the window functions help with scrolling through the html file and resizing the pizza.

+To Run the Application, download the zip file or open the application at theaisback.github.io, so that we can see the application on page speed.
+Open up the index.html file.
+Open the cookie monsters link to jump into the pizza section and have fun!

+Alan